First Midwest Bank Midwest Checking Review

 - $100 minimum deposit.
 This is a typical minimum initial deposit, but there are accounts that require a smaller initial deposit or have no minimum.

-- Free bill pay.
+- Bill pay.
 Pay your bills to practically anyone in the United States through First Midwest Bank.

-First Midwest Bank Midwest Checking Pros & Cons
+First Midwest Bank checking account Pros & Cons

 - $150 mortgage closing cost rebate with this account.